Friday, 10 July 2009

 40 years on, Remember Stonewall.

-So, who airbrushed the trans folk from Gordon's morning bash for [London]Pride, this year?
+So, who airbrushed the trans folk from Gordon's morning bash for [London]Pride, in 2009?

 Gordon and Sarah's reception on the morning of [London] Pride 2009 was clearly enjoyed by the great, the good and the celebrity gay men and lesbians.

-Maybe someone did arrange for a trans person to attend, but there isn't a face here I recognise, and yet we were there, in truth, we were there.
+Maybe someone did arrange for a trans person to attend, but there isn't a face here I recognise, and yet we were there, in truth, we were there at Pride if not in Downing Street.

-A few years later, shortly after the 1992 Pride March, the body of her friend, and collaberator at those early events, Marsha P Johnson was found floating in the harbour just north of Christopher St. Apparently the police investigation consisteed of 2 phonecalls and they said she had committed suicide.
-No, she was murdered, as her injuries were to prove, like so many before and so many after.
+A few years later, shortly after the 1973 Pride March, the body of her friend, and collaborator at those early events, Marsha P Johnson was found floating in the harbour just north of Christopher St. The police investigation consisted of 2 phone calls and then they said she had committed suicide.
+Yet, as her injuries were to prove, she was murdered = like so many before and so many since.
 That a hero like Sylvia was to spend the next 25 years living on the street, or in doss houses, or sofa surfing -- well that is another story.

-My dear, that is what happens with us all - especially when we are no longer young and beautiful. and the type of lucky mascot they like to have their picture taken with.
-"Oh - didn't I tell you, thats my tranny friend ..... uhm, now what is his/her name".
+It seems that is our fate - especially when we are no longer young and beautiful, and the trans lucky mascot type whom LGB people like to have their picture taken with: "Oh - didn't I tell you, that's my tranny friend ..... uuum, now what is his/her name?".

-But, where were the trans folk?
-Maybe sometrans folk did visit Gordon & Sarah's for a glass of lemonade.
-Mabe they didn't.
+But, there were lots of other trans folk there Maybe I am being unfair and some trans folk did visit Gordon and Sarah's for a glass of lemonade.
+But more likely they didn't.
 But either way, we are clearly not fit to be seen in an 'official' photograph with the PM, at least not in public.
 However, we WERE THERE - not just in 1968 but also in 2009.

 share this: facebook